sumwale/ybox/README.md

 Python Environment Manager.
 The open the checkout directory and you should be good to go.

+### Notes on writing tests

+Tests have been categorized into two:
+- in `tests/unit` directory: these have module/function/class level tests; convention is to use a separate test module for corresponding source module e.g. `test_state.py` for `ybox/state.py` module
+- in `tests/functional` directory: these are end-to-end tests that invoke and check the top-level `ybox-*` utilities

+All the existing tests use the `pytest` framework and new ones should do the same.
+After adding new tests to the appropriate test directory run `code-check.sh` and `tests-coverage.sh` scripts which should succeed and also see coverage report from latter.

+**NOTE:** use mock only if absolutely necessary (e.g. for unexpected error conditions that are difficult to simulate in tests or will cause other trouble).
+For example the state database used is sqlite, but that is an internal detail and could potentially change so mocking sqlite3 objects in tests for `ybox.state` module is a really bad idea and one should just test for public API of `ybox.state`.
+On the other hand checking for exceptions like `KeyboardInterrupt` can use mock since simulating them otherwise is error-prone and can cause unwanted side-effects for other tests.

 ### Running the test suite

 Once pyenv+venv set up is working, you can run the entire test suite and other checks using `tox` in the checkout directory, or `tox -p` for parallel run.
 It will run with all supported python versions (i.e. from 3.9 onwards).
+Tests are written using the `pytest` test framework which will be installed along with other requirements by the `setup-venv.sh` script (or you can explicitly use `requirements.txt` and install `tox` separately).

 There is also a simple script `tests-coverage.sh` in the top-level directory which can be used to run just the tests with the current python version and produce coverage report.
+It accepts a single argument `-f` to run functional tests in addition to the unit tests, else only unit tests are run with coverage.
+Any arguments afterwards are passed as such to `pytest`.
 This will skip other stuff like `pyright`, for example, which is invoked by `tox`.
 The lint and other related tools can be run explicitly using the `code-check.sh` script in the top-level directory.

 See `tox` and `pytest` documentation for more details like running individual tests.